1993 Canadian federal election: New Democrats

 The NDP won the fewest votes of any major party, and only nine seats — three short of the requirement for official party status.
 This was a substantial drop from its record performance in 1988.
 Those members who were elected were in heavily divided ridings, mostly in the party's traditional Western heartland.
 On average, winning NDP MPs only got 35.1% of the vote.
 Ultimately, the NDP only retained 34.99% of the votes it received in the 1988 election, even less than the 38.58% of the vote that the Progressive Conservatives retained.

 The New Democrats lost support in several directions.
 One factor was the unpopularity of NDP provincial governments led by Bob Rae in Ontario and Mike Harcourt in British Columbia, which reflected badly on their federal counterpart.
 In 1988, the peak of federal NDP support was a major asset to the success of provincial affiliates; however, by 1993, they were a considerable liability to the federal party because of recessions, social policies, and scandals.
 Not coincidentally, the federal NDP was decimated in both of those provinces; it lost all 10 of its Ontario MPs and all but two of its British Columbia MPs, more than half of the party's caucus in the Commons.
+The party also lost its only seat in Alberta, where the Alberta NDP had also been wiped out earlier in the year.
 Defeated Ontario MP Steven Langdon had called upon Rae to resign, having spent the 1993 election campaign disassociating himself from the provincial NDP's measures.
 The Ontario NDP would be heavily defeated in 1995 (in which it was reduced to third place), while the British Columbia NDP rebounded long enough to survive until it was almost wiped out in 2001.